-One of the best maintained museums of the state’s Malabar region, the Wayanad Heritage Museum is situated in the town of Ambalavayal.
-The museum houses a myriad of interesting artifacts,that throw light upon the rich heritage, history and the culture of Wayanad.
-On display here are tribal objects such as hunting and fishing weapons, jewellery, farming equipment, headgear and the likes.
-The museum also boasts of a fine collection of 14th– 16th century sculptures, ancient terracotta pottery, primitive tools and local art and craft.
+One of the best-maintained museums of the state’s Malabar region, the Wayanad Heritage Museum is situated in the town of Ambalavayal.
+The museum houses a myriad of interesting artifacts, that throw light upon the rich heritage, history, and culture of Wayanad.
+On display here are tribal objects such as hunting and fishing weapons, jewelry, farming equipment, headgear, and the like.
+The museum also boasts of a fine collection of 14th– 16th-century sculptures, ancient terracotta pottery, primitive tools, and local art and craft.
 The flamboyant life of brave kings and valiant warriors can be envisioned through a series of picture rock carvings called Hero Stones.
-Right next to the Museum is a theatre where you can view an audio visual presentation on Wayanad.
+Right next to the Museum is a theatre where you can view an audio-visual presentation on Wayanad.

-Uravu is an NGO that works with people, governments and businesses and helps in income generation for the unemployed rurals.
-They impart skill training in cultivation of bamboo, setting up small scale industries, bamboo processing and marketing, thus promoting eco-tourism.
-Uravu has a bamboo nursery coupled with a bamboo crafts design and production centre.
+Uravu is an NGO that works with people, governments, and businesses and helps in income generation for the unemployed rural.
+They impart skill training in the cultivation of bamboo, setting up small-scale industries, bamboo processing, and marketing, thus promoting eco-tourism.
+Uravu has a bamboo nursery coupled with a bamboo crafts design and production center.

-Uravu offers a wide range of decorative and useful products made out of quality bamboos which can be bought at their sales outlets in Thrikkaipetta and another at Pookote Lake.
+Uravu offers a wide range of decorative and useful products made out of quality bamboo which can be bought at their sales outlets in Thrikkaipetta and another at Pookote Lake.

 Built approximately 300 years ago in classical Kerala style, the Korome Mosque is famous for its elegant wooden carvings.
-Built by a respectable Nair citizen, the church is an epitome of communal integration.
-The muslim festival of Uroos held every year, attracts people from all the religions.
+Built by a respectable Nair citizen, the church is the epitome of communal integration.
+The Muslim festival of Uroos held every year, attracts people from all religions.

 This is a little hamlet that houses a colony of Tamil Brahmins in the typical row-house architectural style.
 Their forefathers are believed to have come from the Thanjavur district in Tamilnadu and served as cooks in the royal households of the Kottayam rulers.
 Following the Brahmin tradition, this Agraharam also has a temple.